We invest in our people with the aim of having

 We pride ourselves on being a good neighbour.
 We listen to the communities we work in and support charities and organisations where our assistance, whether financial or hands-on, can make a genuine difference.

 Each year we select two or three charities to partner with and support them in ways that have the biggest impact for them.
-In 2020 we partnered with AberNecessities, a local, non-profit charity that supports underprivileged families in Aberdeen and Aberdeenshire, and C-Fine, a social enterprise that supports disadvantaged, vulnerable and low-income families and communities in the North-East of Scotland.
-We continue to support these two charities in 2021 and have also added Archway, a parent-led charity that supports children and adults with learning disabilities and their families.
+In 2022 we partnered with AberNecessities, a local, non-profit charity that supports underprivileged families in Aberdeen and Aberdeenshire, C-Fine, a social enterprise that supports disadvantaged, vulnerable and low-income families and communities in the North-East of Scotland, and Archway, a parent-led charity that supports children and adults with learning disabilities and their families.

 People involved with Kellas, whether as employees, contractors or partners, are at the heart of our business and we are committed to creating a stimulating, fun and open work culture that promotes personal development and work/life balance, rewards competitively and celebrates success.